-Covid-19 travel restrictions state by state - Local News 8
+COVID-19 travel restrictions state by state - Local News 8

-Total cases of Covid-19 reached around the 33.7 million mark in the United States by early July 2021.
-But with the ongoing vaccination campaign and declining rates of infection, domestic US travel picked up considerably.
-Very few states had travel restrictions heading into July — and the few rules that are remaining are generally less strict.
+Total cases of COVID-19 reached around the 33.9 million mark in the United States by mid-July 2021.
+Domestic US travel picked up considerably in the summer of 2021.
+Very few states had travel restrictions at the peak of summer — and the few rules that are remaining are generally less strict.

+Despite all the eliminated restrictions, troubling signs have emerged.
+The combination of unvaccinated people and the more contagious Delta strain of coronavirus has led to new COVID-19 surges in 45 states.

 Alabama

-Note: UPDATE: As of July 6, Hawaii still had the strictest entry requirements in the United States.
-People who aren’t fully vaccinated still need a negative COVID-19 test to enter.
-When the states reaches a 70% vaccination rate, all travel restrictions will be dropped.
-Check here for more information.